publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch46/schX/m__us_usc_t42_s3793.md

             (E) $66,000,000 for fiscal year 2000.

         (10) There are  <sup>\[5\]</sup>  <sup><sup> 5 So in original.
-Probably should be “is”. </sup></sup>  authorized to be appropriated $10,000,000 for each of the fiscal years 1994, 1995, and 1996 to carry out projects under subchapter XII–D of this chapter.
+Probably should be “is”. </sup></sup>  authorized to be appropriated $10,000,000 for each of the fiscal years 1994, 1995, and 1996 to carry out projects under subchapter XII–D.

         (11)

-            (A) There are authorized to be appropriated to carry out subchapter XII–E of this chapter, to remain available until expended $1,047,119,000 for each of fiscal years 2006 through 2009.
+            (A) There are authorized to be appropriated to carry out subchapter XII–E, to remain available until expended $1,047,119,000 for each of fiscal years 2006 through 2009.

-            (B) Of funds available under subchapter XII–E of this chapter in any fiscal year, up to 3 percent may be used for technical assistance under [section 3796dd(d) of this title][/us/usc/t42/s3796dd/d] or for evaluations or studies carried out or commissioned by the Attorney General in furtherance of the purposes of subchapter XII–E of this chapter.
-Of the remaining funds, 50 percent shall be allocated for grants pursuant to applications submitted by units of local government or law enforcement agencies having jurisdiction over areas with populations exceeding 150,000 or by public and private entities that serve areas with populations exceeding 150,000, and 50 percent shall be allocated for grants pursuant to applications submitted by units of local government or law enforcement agencies having jurisdiction over areas with populations 150,000 or less or by public and private entities that serve areas with populations 150,000 or less.
-In view of the extraordinary need for law enforcement assistance in Indian country, an appropriate amount of funds available under subchapter XII–E of this chapter shall be made available for grants to Indian tribal governments or tribal law enforcement agencies.
+            (B) Of funds available under subchapter XII–E in any fiscal year, up to 3 percent may be used for technical assistance under [section 3796dd(d) of this title][/us/usc/t42/s3796dd/d] or for evaluations or studies carried out or commissioned by the Attorney General in furtherance of the purposes of subchapter XII–E. Of the remaining funds, 50 percent shall be allocated for grants pursuant to applications submitted by units of local government or law enforcement agencies having jurisdiction over areas with populations exceeding 150,000 or by public and private entities that serve areas with populations exceeding 150,000, and 50 percent shall be allocated for grants pursuant to applications submitted by units of local government or law enforcement agencies having jurisdiction over areas with populations 150,000 or less or by public and private entities that serve areas with populations 150,000 or less.
+In view of the extraordinary need for law enforcement assistance in Indian country, an appropriate amount of funds available under subchapter XII–E shall be made available for grants to Indian tribal governments or tribal law enforcement agencies.

         (16)

   <sup>\[6\]</sup>  <sup><sup> 6 So in original.
 No pars.
-(12) to (15) have been enacted. </sup></sup>  There are authorized to be appropriated to carry out projects under subchapter XII–F of this chapter—
+(12) to (15) have been enacted. </sup></sup>  There are authorized to be appropriated to carry out projects under subchapter XII–F—

             (A) $20,000,000 for fiscal year 1996;